10 STEPS TO PROCESSING:

 At this point, you’re done.
 Save!
 And backup!
 Always save the layered master as a Photoshop file you can return to later to readjust settings.
 And you will, when you view the image with fresh eyes.

-Once you’re happy, flatten the image and save that version under a different file name or format.
-(I save it as a 16-bit TIFF.)
 But first, please do this: Go into File>File Info to add keywords, a description of the image –what it consists of, how you took it – and personal data such as copyright, contact info, etc. While the file will preserve camera data such as the date, the camera model, its ISO speed and exposure time, it’s up to you to type in what gear you used and any other pertinent information.
-By recording all that information into the image’s “metadata” it will carry through into any versions of the image you export (such as 8-bit, down-sized JPGs in the sRGB colour space), to post on the web or send to friends and publications.
+By recording all that information into the image’s “metadata” it will carry through into any versions of the image you export (such as 8-bit, down-sized JPGs in the sRGB colour space), to post on the web, send to friends.